EMH-Mark-I/Powertop-Systemd-auto-start-Deployment-Script/README.md

 ![](images/powertop_sc1.png "SC1")

-Copy the echo command into the powertop.conf file as seen in the screen-shot below.
+Copy the echo command into the /etc/powertop.conf file as seen in the screen-shot below.
 You can add multiple lines.

 ![](images/powertop_sc2.png "SC2")